 - Never apply an oil spray within two (2) weeks of a sulfur application as plants may be damaged.

-- Wettable Sulfur is most effective when applied before disease symptoms appear. – Safer Garden Fungicide® – follow label directions
+- Wettable Sulfur is most effective when applied before disease symptoms appear. – Safer Garden Fungicide® (Amazon Link) – follow label directions

 - Never apply when temperatures are 90° (F) or above or with drought stressed plants.

 - Never apply within two (2) weeks of an oil spray.

 - Be careful when spraying squash and melons as there may be damage.

 - Combine with horticultural/dormant oil with liquid/insecticidal soap

 - 1 TBS Baking Soda, 1 tsp horticultural/dormant oil, 1 tsp insecticidal/liquid soap to 1 gallon of water.

 - Spray every one to two weeks.